-Michelle Lee, the head of the United States Patent and Trademark Office resigned on June 6, 2017, apparently effective the same day.
+Michelle Lee, the director of the United States Patent and Trademark Office resigned on June 6, 2017, apparently effective the same day.

 Michelle Lee was a favorite of large technology companies, many of which lobbied to keep her in place during a Trump administration.
 By contrast, many inventors and biotechnology companies were unhappy with how she implemented the post-grant review procedures under the America Invents Act, going so far as to call the “IPR” process a “patent death squad”.

 Patents are a form of private property, and conservatives typically place a lot of emphasis on protecting private property.
 It will be interesting to see who is next in line to head the USPTO.

 Established in 1994, Coleman & Horowitt is a state-wide law firm focused on delivering responsive and value driven service and preventive law.
 The firm represents businesses and their owners in matters involving transactions, litigation, agriculture and environmental regulation and litigation, intellectual property, real estate, estate planning and probate.
 The Firm has been recognized as a “Top Law Firm” (Martindale Hubbell) and a “Go-To” Law Firm (Corporate Counsel).
 From six offices in California (Fresno, Visalia, Sonora, Newport Beach, Bakersfield, and Los Angeles) and the Firm’s membership in Primerus, a national and international society of highly rated law firms (www.primerus.com), the Firm has helped individuals and businesses solve their most difficult legal problems.
 For more information, see www.ch-law.com and www.Primerus.com.